marwanm-dev/Devto-clone/MISSING.md

 # Development Todos

-textareas done but only onChange func not working to adjust the height fix replies issue create another user and start posting and gifing

 _NEEDS FINISHING_

 Search queries must be from server to search and filter posts, tags, users and limiting them (Search page)